Brown Rice and Arsenic…Here We Go Again

 Here is what my latest research has shown me.

-According to the USA Rice Federation, inorganic arsenic is pretty much unavoidable.
+According to the USA Rice Federation, organic arsenic is pretty much unavoidable.
 Arsenic has always been present in water, air, and soil, which is how rice plants absorb it, whether farming is organic or conventional…and how other foods absorb it as well.

 According to Consumer Reports:

 Rice absorbs arsenic from soil or water much more effectively than most plants.
 That’s in part because it is one of the only major crops grown in water-flooded conditions, which allow arsenic to be more easily taken up by its roots and stored in the grains.
 In the U.S. as of 2010, about 15 percent of rice acreage was in California, 49 percent in Arkansas, and the remainder in Louisiana, Mississippi, Missouri, and Texas.
 That south-central region of the country has a long history of producing cotton, a crop that was heavily treated with arsenical pesticides for decades in part to combat the boll weevil beetle.

 It seems that rice produced in the southern-most regions of the country have the most challenges with arsenic.
 However, the FDA states that rice tested from all major growing areas of the country show arsenic levels in rice contributed to about 11% of the arsenic we take in…including in our water.

 Further, the USA Rice Federation states that “the estimated level of consumer exposure to arsenic through diet is 80% lower than the level imposed by law to protect consumers from long-term, chronic exposure to arsenic in cooking and drinking water.”